pantheon-systems/documentation/source/content/guides/accessibility/04-best-practices.md

 ### Safer Digital Animations and GIFs

 The choices you make around animation directly impacts how your site affects people with motion sensitivities.
-Knowing what kinds of motion are potentially triggering, and how we can mitigate them, empowers us to create experiences that are safe for your audience and won’t cause unintended harm.
+Knowing what kinds of motion are potentially triggering, and how we can mitigate them, allows you to create experiences that are safe for your audience and won’t cause unintended harm.

 Applying inclusive design principles to the animations and transitions we use, on websites, images, presentations, and even icons, removes barriers to those users interacting with your content, and can significantly improve the experience for many others.

-For web page and application designs, add user controls that permit user to reduce motion or turn it off completely.
-Controls and applications that do this make use of the CSS media feature prefers-reduced-motion, and automatically provide a reduced motion alternative (or turn motion off).
+For web page and application designs, add user controls that allow users to reduce motion or turn it off completely.
+Controls and applications that do this make use of the CSS media feature `prefers-reduced-motion`, and automatically provide a reduced motion alternative (or turn motion off).

 However, GIFs and animated emojis are generally not impacted by reduced motion media query-based controls, so some additional steps are needed.
-There are several strategies for pausing GIF animations.

 - Use the media queries, and for reduced motion, substitute a still image for those who prefer reduced motion.